What Is Tax Credit: Definition & How to Claim It

 With all of the different types of tax filings, the number of different things you can claim, and making sure you stay on the right side of the IRS – there’s a lot to remember.

-One of the more important things that you should remember to give consideration to are tax credits.
+One of the more important things that you should remember to consider are tax credits.

 But what exactly are tax credits, and how can you use them to lower the taxes that you owe on your income?